beginning of content

 Key facts

-• Diabetes happens when your pancreas can’t produce enough of the hormone insulin or your body becomes resistant to it.
+• Diabetes happens when your pancreas can’t make enough of the hormone insulin or your body becomes resistant to it.

-• Symptoms of diabetes are feeling tired, hungry or excessively thirsty, and passing more urine (wee) than usual.
+• Symptoms of diabetes are feeling thirsty and passing more urine (wee) than usual.

-• Common diabetic conditions are type 1 diabetes, type 2 diabetes, gestational diabetes and pre-diabetes.
+• Common types of diabetes are type 1 diabetes, type 2 diabetes and gestational diabetes.

 What is diabetes?

-Diabetes mellitus, more commonly known simply as diabetes, is a health condition where there is too much sugar in your blood.
+Diabetes mellitus is more commonly known as diabetes.
+It’s a health condition where there is too much glucose (sugar) in your blood.

 What are the symptoms of diabetes?